verticalsoftware/vertical-spectreconsolelogger/docs/custom-renderer.md

 ### Supporting Alignment

-If you determine that the value printed by the it is suitable for output alignment (consumer can specify alignment in the output template, e.g. `{IncrementingId,-24}`), the matching template defined by the renderer must be modified.
+If you determine that the value printed by the renderer is suitable for output alignment (consumer can specify alignment in the output template, e.g. `{IncrementingId,-24}`), the matching template defined by the renderer must be modified.

 Under the hood, the provider builds the rendering pipeline by using regular expressions to match the different segments of the output template.
 The framework will pattern match the renderer template with the output template.
 Therefore, what's defined in the template is a regular expression pattern.
-The logging provider unwinds the matches into the `TemplateSegment` type.
+The logging provider wraps the matches into the `TemplateSegment` type.
 The reason for this is to provide consistency in naming capture groups and more importantly, rendering values with alignment and formatting consistently.

 Let's change how the template is presented by the renderer.
 Also, we'll ask for the `TemplateSegment` to be injected to our renderer.